-Rafram Chaddad was born in Tunisia, and active as a visual artist in Israel and Tunisia.
+Rafram Chaddad was born in Tunisia, and is active as a visual artist in Israel and Tunisia.
 His art deals with the local aspect as well as with the Jewish-Arab history.
 Rafram is also a coordinator of Slow Food in Israel, and cooks for his living and for his ideas.

-I made crème brûlée of cardamom with sesame cream and grape honey.
-In the crème I combined also grinded Tunisian cookies and sultana raisins.
-I tried to combine 3 aspects that define the Israeli gastronomy to my taste.
+He made a crème brule of cardamom with sesame cream and grape honey.
+In the crème he combined also grinded Tunisian cookies and sultana raisins.
+He tried to combine 3 aspects that define the Israeli gastronomy to his taste.
 Arab-Palestinian ingredients, Jewish tradition and western techniques of cooking.
 Ah, and sweet and tasty, the most important one.

-200 ml cream

-3 yolks

-50 gr.
-Sugar

-8 seeds of cardamom, grinded

-50 ml grapes honey (Arabic: Debs.
-Turkish: Pekmez)

-80 ml sesame cream (Arabic: Tahini)

-5 Tunisian coffee cookies, grinded (see recipe below)

-20 gr.
-Sultana raisins

-Brown sugar for grilling the caramel
+200 ml cream 3 yolks 50 gr.
+Sugar 8 grinded seeds of cardamom 50 ml grapes honey (Arabic: Debs.
+Turkish: Pekmez) 80 ml sesame cream (Arabic: Tahini) 5 grinded Tunisian coffee cookies (see recipe below) 20 gr.
+Sultana raisins Brown sugar for grilling the caramel

 Pre-heat the oven to 110 degrees.
-Bring to heat the cream with the cardamom, Sesame cream and the grapes honey, until it's boiling.
+Bring to heat the cream with the cardamom, sesame cream and the grapes honey, until it's boiling.

 Lower the heat and cook for 2 more minutes.
-Whip the yolks with sugar until becomes cream.

-Add the hot mixture to the eggs, while mixing the eggs, to prevent from cooking the eggs.
+Whip the yolks with sugar until they become cream.
+Add the hot mixture to the eggs but continue mixing the eggs to prevent them from cooking.